SemEval/semeval.github.io/index.md

 The 14th edition of SemEval features 12 tasks on topics ranging from lexical semantic change to offensive language in social media.

-It will take place December 12-13, 2020 in Barcelona, Spain, colocated with [COLING 2020](https://coling2020.org/).
+It will take place December 12–13, 2020 ~in Barcelona, Spain~ online, colocated with [COLING 2020](https://coling2020.org/).

 ## [SemEval-2021](https://semeval.github.io/SemEval2021/)

 The 15th edition of SemEval will feature [tasks](https://semeval.github.io/SemEval2021/tasks.html) ranging from prediction of lexical complexity to learning with disagreements, and including several cross-lingual and multi-modal tasks.

-The evaluation period will take place in January 2021 and the workshop in summer 2021.
+The evaluation period will take place in January 2021.
 See the [SemEval-2021 homepage](https://semeval.github.io/SemEval2021/) for details.

+The workshop will take place August 5–6, 2021 in Bangkok, Thailand, colocated with [ACL-IJCNLP 2021](https://2021.aclweb.org/).

 ## Anti-Harassment policy